ghouser/scala-play-sandbox/README.md

 Calls to parseCSV also write out to a postgres database.

 ### Database Setup
+Setup to manually create a postgres database. `docker-compose`
 1. create a postgres SQL database
     1. Config values (any deviation requires modifying `application.conf` to match)
         ```scala